Jkotheimer/Chromium_Titanium_Pigeon_Sticks/README.md

 8. Operate with any puzzle: the program will work with any added JSON file that contains a similar puzzle with 5 people and given attributes and clues

 9. Indicate state: the program will print update to user when it has removed a certain number of items from the array.
 This would indicate the state of the program and how much longer it needs to iterate.

+## Usage

+1. After cloning this repository onto your local machine, open a terminal and cd into the master directory.

+2. If you are not using Windows, ensure you have jre 1.8.0 or higher installed on your machine.

+3. Run either `./puzzle_solver` or `puzzle_solver.exe` (depending on your operating system) followed by the path to one of the test case json files (or your own json file if it is configured properly)

+    Example: `./puzzle_solver test_cases/Mixed_Up_Purses.json`

+- If you wish to generate your own json file from a puzzle to solve, follow the general outline of one of the given test cases.